 - D’Amore-McKim School of Business at Northeastern University: Northeastern’s Center for Family Business is geared toward both business undergraduates and MBA students, and it supports courses, community building, and research focused on family businesses.

-- College of Business and Economics at California State University, Fullerton: Cal State Fullerton has its own Center for Family Business, and the group’s mission could not be more explicit: “to use education to help family businesses in our region grow and prosper and to keep harmony in the family.”
-I love the “keep harmony in the family” part, because this may be the most difficult part of running a family business and making it successful.
+- College of Business and Economics at California State University, Fullerton: Cal State Fullerton has its own , and the group’s mission could not be more explicit: “To create transformative environments, experiences, and opportunities that help leaders thrive in all stages of the family business lifecycle.”

 Given the unique challenges of running a business that has closely tied stakeholders—who may have a financial connection as well as an emotional commitment to the business—running a family enterprise is hard.
 The fact that such businesses frequently face slow growth and have a bias against entrepreneurship just adds another obstacle to be overcome.

 There is an old adage about family businesses: members of the founding generation are the risk takers; those in the second generation are the caretakers; and the final generation becomes the undertakers.
 In the past, working for a family business and getting your MBA seemed to be incompatible goals.
 However, it’s now becoming clear that pursuing a top-notch business education is one way to avoid being part of the “undertaker” generation.
 That education can come in many shapes and sizes, with one that might be a perfect fit for you!